top of page

 Do you Need an EPC to Rent out a Property?

-As of April 1st 2020 it is illegal to ren out a property in the UK if the property is rated below an E (39-54).
+As of April 1st 2020 it is illegal to rent out a property in the UK if the property is rated below an E (39-54).
 The UK government proposed to change this in 2025 by making the minimum rating a property can be for rental is a C (69-80).
 This has been pushed back to 2028 so many landlords in the UK are looking for a solution to improve their current housing stock.

 Environmental Impacts of EPC’s